 Flowering dogwood is one of the most popular ornamental specimen trees in eastern North America.
 Use dogwood as a framing tree or as a background tree.
 They are excellent beneath large oaks or pines.
 For zones 5-9.

-Pink Japanese Dogwood Tree
+Southern Flowering Dogwood Tree

 A giant evergreen conifer growing over a 100 feet tall with lemon scented leaves.
 For zones 7-10.

 A large cypress with weeping foliage.
 The foliage grows in strongly pendulous sprays of blue-green, very slender, flattened shoots.
 The Bhutan cypress is the official national tree of Bhutan, where it is often associated with Buddhist religious places.
 Cold hardy to 15-20 degrees.

 A medium to large conifer with very dense foliage native to woodlands on rocky soils in Mexico and Central America.
 It is a popular ornamental and forest tree throughout its native range and in many regions around the world.
 It is also used as a Christmas tree.
 For zones 7 and above.